EL PASO, Texas - Army Maj. Gen. Dana Pittard is the new commander of the U.S. forces in Iraq.

 The four teams bring 50 people with them, which puts the number of American assessors on the ground to 90.
 Warren said an additional 90 personnel have set up the joint operations center in Baghdad, meaning 180 of the possible 300 U.S. service members Obama said he is prepared to send to Iraq have arrived," according to the release.

-Warren said the assessment teams are mostly made up of Army Special Forces personnel and they will advise and assist the Iraqi military at various levels of command.
+The assessment teams are mostly made up of Army Special Forces personnel.
+They will advise and assist the Iraqi military at various levels of command.

 The teams will take two to three weeks to assess the Iraqi military and make their reports, officials said.